 2. Use tax software to help complete the forms (cheap, less effort required)

-You can also buy or download tax return software to enter your information into.
-The program will complete the calculations for you and generally make the process a little easier.
+You can also buy or download easy to use tax return software to enter your information into.
+The program will complete the calculations for you and generally make the process more simple.

-Note that the free or low-cost tax filing software is usually limited to just one return (so you can’t share the program around) and one T4.
+Note that the free or low-cost tax filing software is often limited to just one return (so you can’t share the program around) and one T4.
 So if you have more, check the limitations of the program before purchasing or downloading.

 3. Hire an accountant or company to prepare your forms (mid-range cost, easier)